Einengutenmorgen/MIMIC/README.md

 # MIMIC
-## Model for Imitating Media Interaction and Character
+## Method for Imitating Media Interaction and Character